Ghosts Again: Music video

-The music video was released on 9 February 2023.
+The music video was filmed in New York City and released on 9 February 2023.
 It was directed by longtime visual collaborator Anton Corbijn.
 The story focuses on Gore and Gahan reenacting the chess game with Death in Ingmar Bergman's The Seventh Seal (1958) on an urban rooftop.
 It alternates with scenes of the two performing in a cemetery.